 Montréal spring break activities for families

-Spring break happens near the end of winter here in Montréal, usually in March, so kids can slide down snowy hills and ice skate in Mount Royal Park and throughout the city, interact with history and create art at major museums, play outdoors at MONTRÉAL EN LUMIÈRE, play games and watch shows, and stay active and entertained with all kinds of special activities.
+Spring break happens near the end of winter here in Montréal in March, so kids can slide down snowy hills and ice skate in Mount Royal Park and throughout the city, interact with history and create art at major museums, play outdoors at MONTRÉAL EN LUMIÈRE, play games and watch shows, and stay active and entertained with all kinds of special spring break activities.

 Activities for the whole family

 By early March, there's still time to enjoy Montréal's many winter activities: go ice skating, sledding and snow-tubing in Mount Royal Park, or ice skate at the Old Port of Montréal ice skating rink and in Parc La Fontaine.
 Learn to snowboard and ski, go snowtubing and more at Pente à neige in Parc Ignace-Bourget.
 Skate indoors at Atrium Le 1000 downtown.
 And watch NHL hockey pros the Montréal Canadiens on home ice at the Bell Centre.

 Downtown sparkles with winter festival MONTRÉAL EN LUMIÈRE from February 20 to March 1: enjoy excellent food, cultural activities and a free outdoor site at Place des Festivals, where everyone can ride a Ferris wheel, go ice sliding, roast marshmallows and play with the high-tech Illuminart projections.
 Stay out past bedtime during epic all-nighter Nuit blanche à Montréal on February 29, with art and culture activities for all ages in venues across the city.
 And Montréal's underground city tunnels are fun to explore anytime, but especially during pubic art event Art Souterrain, opening for Nuit Blanche and ongoing to March 22.